mui/material-ui/docs/data/joy/components/toggle-button/toggle-button.md

 ### Toggle group

-Provide a `value` as an array to ToggleButtonGroup.
-When the button is in pressed state, the ToggleButtonGroup's `onChange` prop is called with the new array.
+To use `ToggleButtonGroup`, you should pass a value as an array.
+When a button within the group is in the pressed state, the `ToggleButtonGroup` triggers the `onChange` prop and passes the updated array as a parameter.

-The ToggleButtonGroup uses the same styles as the [ButtonGroup](/joy-ui/react-button-group/) component to connect each button together.
+The `ToggleButtonGroup` uses the same styles as the [ButtonGroup](/joy-ui/react-button-group/) component to ensure a cohesive visual connection between all the buttons.

 {{"demo": "ToggleGroup.js"}}